 Gartner's Hype Cycle

-At a very high level, the Gartner's Hype Cycle is used in the context of business, marketing, strategy.
+At a very high level, the Gartner's Hype Cycle is used in the context of business, technology, innovation.

 Gartner's Hype Cycle quadrant descriptions, including examples